 Are you ready for the adventure?

 This is the perfect tour for those who want to discover Iceland’s rich variety of natural wonders in-between the capital Reykjavík and the ‘Capital of the North’ Akureyri.
 This 6-Day tour takes you to the must see Golden Circle Route with all its amazing sites.
 You will stop at the unbeatable Gullfoss waterfall, Geysir geothermal area and of course the UNESCO World Heritage Site, Thingvellir National Park.
 Next, you will be heading to the much talked about South Coast, where you will explore the unique Black Sand Beach, Reynisfjara and Jökulsárlón Glacier Lagoon.
 After exploring the East fjords, Lake Mývatn awaits in the North with its unique surroundings.
 You will explore Dimmuborgir lava pillars and then carry on the journey to the capital of the North, Akureyri.
 From there you will head to West Iceland and Snæfellsnes Peninsula, where you’ll find some hidden gems and locations like Kirkjufell mountain.

 While you enjoy this versatile tour, you will be able to book extra tours and activities along the way to make your experience even more special.
-Snorkeling in Silfra, Horse Riding, Glacier Hiking, exploring Ice Caves, etc. to name only a few.
+Horseback Riding and exploring Ice- or Lava Caves to name only a few.
 You can find more information about the extras here.
 For booking these extras, please just follow the current booking process of the Multiday Tour.

 Day 1 – The Golden Circle